Skip to content

 The legal status of CBD products, in Minnesota in 2018, varied depending upon the THC level in the source plant, not the end product.
 (That changed in 2019.)

-In other words, a CBD-product with “no more than 0.3 percent THC by dry weight” was still illegal; if sourced from a “marijuana” plant.
+Plant v. end product: hemp CBD: In other words, a CBD-product with “no more than 0.3 percent THC by dry weight” was still illegal; if sourced from a “marijuana” plant.
 This, even if the product had zero THC.
 What sense did that make?

-The current situation with CBD, hemp and Minnesota law, since 2019:
+CBD, hemp & Minnesota law, since 2019

-5. Before 2019 in Minnesota, CBD sourced from “marijuana” plants, was a crime to possess.
-But in 2019, Minnesota law changed to base legal status of cannabis products on THC level rather than source-plant.
+6. Before 2019 in Minnesota, CBD sourced from “marijuana” plants, was a crime to possess.

 2. Baby step: Increase the THC threshold for hemp from .03 percent to 1.0 percent or more.
 (For example, West Virginia defines hemp as cannabis with a THC concentration of less than 1 percent.)
-This would improve the quality of hemp sourced CBD.

-As is often the case with the law, the the legal status of CBD is the result of history.
+Historical development: As is often the case with the law, the the legal status of CBD is the result of history.
 Metaphorically, lawyers and judges are like archaeologists.
 We dig down through the layers.
 And we discover how the past influenced later developments, to interpret the current state of the law.

 The development of laws relating to the cannabis plant strongly influence the legal status of CBD.
 And that is because CBD is a component of the cannabis plant.
 Controversy buffeted those laws since about the end of the U.S. Alcohol Prohibition era; when the marijuana Prohibition era began.
+Since then, the back-and-forth on marijuana laws over time made a ragged edge in the laws; legal ambiguities.
+It’s a bit messy.
+But we train lawyers to untangle such messes.
+So here we go.

 Conflicts